What is surrogacy?

 - Multiple fibroids

-- Repeated in vitro fertilisation (IVF) implantation failures due to poor endometrium.
+- Repeated in vitro fertilization (IVF) implantation failures due to poor endometrium.

 - Some medical conditions - where in carrying a pregnancy puts the female at risk.